magento/devdocs/guides/v2.1/extension-dev-guide/staging/CatalogUrlRewriteStaging.md

 * TOC
 {:toc}

-<h2>Magento_CatalogUrlRewriteStaging</h2>
+## Magento_CatalogUrlRewriteStaging</h2>

 ## Overview

 The Magento_CatalogUrlRewriteStaging module is a part of the staging functionality in Magento EE.
-It extends the Magento_CatalogUrlRewrite.
+It extends the Magento_CatalogUrlRewrite module.

 ## Implementation Details

-The Magento_CatalogUrlRewriteStaging module disables an opportunity to change URL for a product or category, when you schedule an update.
+The Magento_CatalogUrlRewriteStaging module disables an opportunity to change the URL for a product or category, when you schedule an update.
 It is a technical module that doesn't have any public calls to intercept.

 ## Dependencies

-You can find the list of modules that have dependencies with the Magento_CatalogUrlRewriteStaging module in the `require` object of the `composer.json` file.
-The file is located in the same directory as this `README` file.
+You can find the list of modules that have dependencies on the Magento_CatalogUrlRewriteStaging module in the `require` section of the `composer.json` file.
+The file is located in the root directory of the module.

 ## Extension Points